7 Bounce Rate Statistics For eCommerce Stores

 The typical bounce rate for eCommerce sites falls between 30% and 55%, but this metric varies significantly across different retail sectors.
 This range serves as a benchmark for marketers to evaluate their website performance.

 Industry differences are substantial.
-Beauty eCommerce websites have an average bounce rate of 38.7%, while jewelry sites experience a higher rate at 51%.
+Beauty eCommerce websites have an average bounce rate of around 39%, while jewelry sites experience a higher rate at approximately 51%.

 Marketers should compare their store's performance against industry-specific standards rather than general averages.
 A bounce rate that exceeds 70% for an eCommerce website indicates problems that need immediate attention, potentially signaling issues with page load speeds, content relevance, or user experience.